argoproj/argo-cd/docs/operator-manual/webhook.md

 Argo CD polls Git repositories every three minutes to detect changes to the manifests.
 To eliminate this delay from polling, the API server can be configured to receive webhook events.
-Argo CD supports Git webhook notifications from GitHub, GitLab, Bitbucket, Bitbucket Server and Gogs.
+Argo CD supports Git webhook notifications from GitHub, GitLab, Bitbucket, Bitbucket Server, Azure DevOps and Gogs.
 The following explains how to configure a Git webhook for GitHub, but the same process should be applicable to other providers.

 !!! note